-In this post we give a brief overview of CubeSat solar panels and share listings of multiple products available on the global marketplace - if you would like to skip the introductory material and instead get straight to the product listings, please click here.
+In this post we give a brief overview of satellite solar panels and arrays, sharing listings of multiple products available on the global marketplace - if you would like to skip the introductory material and instead get straight to the product listings, please click here.

-Unlike larger satellites where the surface area available on the external structures is much greater, CubeSats and nanosatellites have far less volume that can be given to solar panels.
+Unlike larger satellites where the surface area available on the external structures is much greater, CubeSats, nanosatellites and other small satellites have far less volume that can be given to solar panels.

 A 1U CubeSat for example will have an area of just 10 cm x 10 cm on each face in order to accommodate a solar panel.